fungenomics/CoRAL/README.md

 ## Output folder structure

 In each output folder there will be one folder per sample as well as a folder for the models.
 In each sample folder and in the model folder there will be subfolders for each reference specified in the config file.
-Each sample folder will also contain a reports folder with a `.html` report with the prediction results.
-Each refrence folder contains sub folders for the individual tools model and prediction results.
+Each sample folder will also contain a reports folder with `.html` reports with the mapping results.
+Each reference folder contains sub folders for the individual tools model and prediction results.

 ```
 out/